 Place your order and tell your friends and family about the gift by sending them a card.

-An electric sewing machine enables a talented seamstress to efficiently produce professionally tailored pieces, leading to increased production and income.
+An electric sewing machine enables a talented seamstress like Gisele to efficiently produce professionally tailored pieces, leading to increased production and income.

 Even small sewing shops need room to measure, sew, and display their creations.
-A workshop is key to growth, and $300 can rent a small room for six months.
+A workshop is key to growth, and $40 can rent a small room for a month.

 Bustling with customers, Mamola’s house is a center of activity in her Dominican community.
 Neighbors gather to purchase staples from her colmado, a small convenience store she operates from her front room.
 Every other week, members of Mamola’s community bank meet in her home to fellowship, study Scripture, and repay their loans.

 Mamola has been involved in business since she was young, learning the importance of hard work from her father.
 Widowed with five children and 12 grandchildren of her own, Mamola hopes to pass on this legacy of industry and ingenuity.

 In 2008, Mamola took out a $177 loan from Esperanza International, HOPE’s local partner, to expand her business buying and reselling dishes.
 Realizing her community would benefit more from groceries, Mamola used subsequent loans to open and expand her colmado.
 “I started with everything,” she remembers.
 “Just a tiny bit, but a little of everything.”
 As her store has grown, she stocks her shelves with larger quantities of rice, coffee, fruit, sugar, and other staples.

 Mamola appreciates Esperanza’s biblical teachings, especially the opportunity to pray together.
 She says she has learned more about her faith through her community bank’s time in the Word: “The Lord is my God; He is my everything, because He is the one that helps me.”